aurelia/aurelia.github.io-old/docs/api/history-browser/index.md

 * `getAbsoluteRoot(): string` - Returns the fully-qualified root of the current history object.

+* `getHistoryIndex(): number` - Returns the current index in the navigation history.

 * `getState(key: string): any` - Gets a key in the history page state.
   * `key: string` - The key for the value.

+* `go(movement: number): void` - Move to a specific position in the navigation history.
+  * `movement: number` - The amount of steps, positive or negative, to move.

 * `navigate(fragment?: string, __namedParameters?: ): boolean` - Causes a history navigation to occur.